fieldtrip/website/faq/how_can_i_visualize_the_different_geometrical_objects_that_are_needed_for_forward_and_inverse_computations.md

 In general, we advise to use the singleshell as a volume conductor model for MEG, rather than the multisphere model.
 {% include markup/end %}

 The following code shows how to visualize the gradiometer positions in combination with the subject's headshape and the single sphere volume conductor model.
-We use the example data which can be obtained from [ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/Subject01.zip).
+We use the example data [Subject01.zip](https://download.fieldtriptoolbox.org/tutorial/Subject01.zip).

     % read in single sphere volume conductor model vol  = ft_read_headmodel('Subject01.hdm');